-- One video input with either two or four video outputs. - Transmission distance of up to 65M (210 feet). - Suitable for SVGA, VGA, and Multisync monitors. - Daisy-Chain multiple units together for even more outputs. - Power-save mode, when the computer is off the power indicator LED's flash.
+- One video input with either eight video outputs. - Transmission distance of up to 65M (210 feet). - Suitable for XGA, SVGA, VGA, and Multisync monitors. - Daisy-Chain multiple units together for even more outputs. - Power-save mode, when the computer is off the power indicator LED's flash. - DDC Compatible: If you connect a DDC type monitor to Video Output #1 DDC will be supported.
+However, All other monitors in use must support the highest video resolution that the DDC compliant monitor can provide.